chuckcoughlin/bert/docs/user-guide.md

   may be found [here](https://www.youtube.com/watch?v=hqrXriI27V0)
 *********************************************************
 #### a - Startup <a id="startup"></a>
 Once the robot is powered on, a boot sequence commences.
-On completion, Bert will announce a randomized "Ready" statement.
+On completion, Bert announces a randomized "Ready" statement.
 *********************************************************
 #### b - Example Statements <a id="example"></a>
 The lists below show typical statements that Bert will recognize.